top of page

 The fireplace was in the wrong location, and the back of the fireplace was flanked by a wall with a bar area, blocking the stunning views to the lake from the kitchen and making this area feel closed off.
 It had to be demoed and rebuilt along with its chimney.

-We wanted the fireplace structure to act as a divider between the Dining Room and the Living Room, and we wanted the fire feature to be present in both areas so we chose a two-way fireplace unit.
-We designed a hearth out of natural limestone that acts as a bench for additional seating and compliments the split face marble on the fireplace.
+We wanted the fireplace structure to act as a divider between the Dining Room and the Living Room, and we wanted the feature to be present in both areas so we chose a two-way fireplace unit.
+We designed a hearth out of natural limestone that acts as a bench for additional seating and complements the split-face marble on the fireplace.

 The existing tile floors were drab, hard and dated, there was nothing inviting about them.
-As I entered the space my heart sank as I knew this was going to be a big ticket item and one of the first things that we needed to address, however I was not sure if the client would be up for the investment.
-Luckily my clients were on board so we selected wide plank solid oak wood floors in a custom finish, and radiant heating was installed below.
+We knew this was going to be a big ticket item and one of the first things that we needed to address as the floors are one of the most proeminent features of any interior design scheme.
+Our clients were on board with this being the top priority, so we selected wide plank solid oak wood floors in a custom finish, and radiant heating was installed below.

 4. The Windows and Window Treatments